nqzero/PUPL/PUPL.md

 # PUPL - Payed Use Permissive License

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense,  and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, distribute, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 - The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software
-- and you agree to the terms of this agreement:
+- and they agree to the terms of this agreement:

 ### The Agreement
+This agreement is between you and the copyright owner.
 - you agree to acquire a use-license or equivalent from the copyright owner for production use of the Software, ie. use for the sake of the data produced by running the Software, as opposed to for the sake of understanding or configuring the Software
 - permission to use the Software for other purposes is hereby granted
 - you agree to present to a potential recipient of a distribution of the Software the above copyright notice and these license terms